 In honor of Mental Health Awareness Month, we are highlighting the many ways that music and sound can be used for mental health.
 The voice is a great tool that is often overlooked as a means for bringing the mind, body, and spirit into balance.
 Singing and using your voice for mental health has been studied and practiced for centuries.
 Whether it's singing alone, with a group, or through other forms of vocal expression, using your voice can help improve mental well-being and emotional regulation.
-In this article, we will explore the benefits of singing for mental health and provide some helpful tips on how to incorporate singing into your self-care routine.
+In this article, we will explore the many benefits of singing for mental health.

 Reduces stress and anxiety